The International Trade Blog Export Compliance

 As stated in my previous blog post, items that are subject to the Export Administration Regulations (EAR) but are not specifically listed on the CCL are designated as EAR99 in place of an ECCN.
 The code NLR (No License Required) is normally used for such items, along with the corresponding license type, C33, which is not actually an export license itself but rather indicates that the product does not require a license.

 The Export Compliance Module built into the Shipping Solutions Professional software includes an Export License Determination tool.
 This helps determine if an export license is required for your shipment, and if so, what kind of license and if there are any license exceptions available.
-Our Export Controls Trade Wizard will also perform this task, saving exporters the hassle of having to manually look through the Commerce Country Chart for each shipment.
+Our Export Controls Trade Software will also perform this task, saving exporters the hassle of having to manually look through the Commerce Country Chart for each shipment.

 Like what you read?
 Subscribe today to the International Trade Blog to get the latest news and tips for exporters and importers delivered to your inbox.